 At this point, it was becoming clear that much of the furniture was broken or damaged.
 Even the giant cuddly teddy bear sitting in the corner had a giant rip down its backside, stuffing leaking out like a sad crime scene.

 And worst of all?
 The top bunk bed wasn’t even usable.
 Several slats were missing entirely, while others were inverted, sagging inward in their final days.
+I only looked there because I noticed so many other items broken, that I got worried about the boys sleeping safely.

 Booking.com Priority Customer Disservice